Traditional Armenian food – 45 Armenian dishes you must try now

 Soorj – Armenian Coffee

-Armenian coffee is black and is very, very strong, and it is a normally unfiltered coffee with a small serving size.
+Armenian coffee is black and very, very strong, and it is a normally unfiltered coffee with a small serving size.
 It is normally black coffee making it very strong.

 Matsnaprtosh is a traditional cold Armenian drink that uses matsun (cold fermented milk) combined with cucumbers and dill with salt and other herbs that is diluted with water and served in a glass.